 International students attending on the F-1 Visa have special regulations for online classes and blended/hybrid instructional options.
 The Department of Homeland Security requires F-1 students to maintain a full course of study, and the course of study must lead to the attainment of a specific degree.
-A full course of study is defined as a minimum of: 9 credit hours for graduate students.
-F-1 students can count only one online/remote learning class or three credits of online/remote learning course per semester toward the full course of study requirement.
+A full course of study is defined as a minimum of 9 credit hours for graduate students.
+F-1 students can count up to three credit hours of one online/remote learning per semester toward the full course of study requirement.

-For courses with blended or hybrid instructional options, F-1 students are required to participate in the independent study components in person.
+For courses with blended or hybrid instructional options, F-1 students are required to participate in the independent study components in-person.
 In-person attendance is part of the F-1 student's overall responsibility and performance in a given course.
 It is not, however, faculty members' responsibility to monitor students' in-person attendance.